 Anything less than the best pillow can absolutely ruin a night's sleep.
-Pillows might all look more or less the same, but beneath that promising-looking exterior you can find something that's ever so slightly too thick or thin, or just the tiniest bit too firm or soft.
+Pillows might all look more or less the same, but beneath that promising-looking exterior you can find something that's thick or too thin, too firm or too sort, or ... horror ... a bit bumpy.
 Get it wrong and that's it, no sleep for you tonight.
-Or at best, awful sleep and waking up in a bad mood with a stiff neck.
+Or at best, a stiff neck in the morning.

 - Boost your sleep with one of the best mattress toppers